rlimun/project-flashcards/README.md

 07/08/2024: I upgraded the react version and version of react-testing-library.
 I also added some unit tests for AddCard.
 However, one of the tests is failing and I think it is because it is not using the jest mock properly, I'm still trying to figure out how to fix this.
 Also, since I refactored some code previously, other tests are failing and some functionality is not working and that is also something I still have to fix.

+08/21/2024: I know I haven't worked on this in awhile -- I went on vacation and came back and started studying for technical interviews so if I can find time to work on this, I really want to get back to it.